osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 # Secret

-Secrets are used to authenticate both Client Credential clients and Hybrid clients.
+Secrets are used to authenticate both client credential clients and hybrid clients.
-            A Secret has an expiration date or can be created to never expire.
+            A secret has an expiration date or can be created to never expire.
 We advise to avoid creating secrets that do not expire.
-After a Secret expires it can no longer be used to authenticate the Client.
-Any access token issued while a Secret is still valid will be active until the token itself expires.
-The same applies to refresh tokens, which are issued to Hybrid clients.
+After a secret expires it can no longer be used to authenticate the client.
+Any access token issued while a secret is still valid will be active until the token itself expires.
+The same applies to refresh tokens, which are issued to hybrid clients.
 Safe storage of secrets is your responsibility.
-OSIsoft Cloud Services does not store secret values, so once lost there is no way to retrieve the value of a Secret.
+OSIsoft Cloud Services does not store secret values, so once lost there is no way to retrieve the value of a secret.
             For some guidelines on use of secrets, refer to the [Credential Management](xref:CredentialManagement) topic.
 Secrets are used to authenticate both client credential clients and hybrid clients.
 A secret has an expiration date or can be created to never expire.
 We advise to avoid creating secrets that do not expire.
 After a secret expires it can no longer be used to authenticate the client.
-Any access token issued while a Secret is still valid will be active until the token itself expires.
-The same applies to refresh tokens, which are issued to Hybrid clients.
+Any access token issued while a secret is still valid will be active until the token itself expires.
+The same applies to refresh tokens, which are issued to hybrid clients.
 Safe storage of secrets is your responsibility.
 OSIsoft Cloud Services does not store secret values, so once lost there is no way to retrieve the value of a secret.

 ## Properties

-For HTTP requests and responses, the Secret object has the following properties and JSON-serialized body:
+For HTTP requests and responses, the secret object has the following properties and JSON-serialized body:

 Property Name | Data Type | Description
  --- | --- | ---